-There are a lot of special words to remember when talking about cybersecurity and phishing.
+There are a lot of special words to remember when talking about cybersecurity and types of phishing.
 But one of the most important is vulnerability.
-If you are vulnerable to something, it means you are open to being harmed by it.
+If you are vulnerable to something, it means you are open to being a victim or threat of being harmed.
 If you walk out in the middle of traffic, you make yourself vulnerable to injury.
 If you sit out in the hot sun, you become vulnerable to sunburn.
-And if you are not careful about what you do on the internet, you may be vulnerable to cyber attack.
-One of the most common cyber attacks on the internet today is known as phishing, and it uses email as a weapon.
-But that might sound a little strange, so let’s back up a little bit.
+And if you are not careful about what you do on the internet, you may be vulnerable to a cyber-attack.
+One of the most common cyber-attacks on the internet today is known as phishing, and it uses email as a weapon.

 Even in the “old days,” all human communications had a vulnerability.
 Smoke signals could be seen by anyone looking at the sky.
 Carrier pigeons with messages tied to their legs could become disoriented or lost.
 And secret codes created by the military could be “cracked” by clever mathematicians.
 Even the super-modern telephone had a vulnerability—you never knew who might be listening in on the wire.
 And today, attackers target the modern communication of email.

-So, who are these “attackers” anyway?
-The truth is, you will probably never know.
+So, who are these “attackers” or “scammers” anyway?
+The truth is you will probably never know.
 What you do need to know is their goal is to install malware and steal login credentials, sensitive data, and whatever else they can.
-And so, just like you watch out for strangers in the real world, you must also watch out for bad people on the internet.
+And so, just like you watch out for strangers in the real world, you must also watch out for scammers and criminals on the internet.
 The most important word to remember is trust.
 Do not hand your trust out easily.
 It is something that should be earned by those around you, not casually given away.
 It doesn’t matter if it’s a sketchy email from a friend or a weird knock on the door—always think before giving anyone access.
 When it comes to the internet, think before you trust.

-These scams look like real, honest email messages from someone you trust.
+These scams from phishing emails look like real, legitimate email messages from someone you trust.
 Your boss.
 Your colleague from work.
-Maybe someone you don’t know but who sounds believable.
-When you read scam email, it is worded in a way that tricks you into believing the message is true.
+Maybe, someone, you don’t know but who sounds believable.
+When you read a scam email, it is worded in a way that tricks you into believing the message is real.
 And because it seems like you’re communicating with someone trustworthy, you are likely to follow the directions of the message.
 You might think it’s easy to tell the difference, but a good phishing attack can be hard to spot.

 Let’s look closer.
 Say you sit down and open your email.
 Your inbox has one message from a gaming site you love to use.
 You really, really love this site.
 Their games are fun, not too expensive, and your scores are getting better every day.
 It looks like the website has sent you a message about a contest.
 You read more and see you have won something for being such a good player.
 What?
 You’ve won a free game of your choice for one year?
 No way!
 All you have to do is click the link in the email to claim your prize.
 What happens next depends a lot on your personality.
 Do you click the link?
-Do you stop, take a deep breath, and think “Hmm, maybe this is a scam?”
-Or do you click immediately, already planning which super fun game you will pick.
-Just remember—what you do next may have big consequences, so choose wisely.
+Do you stop, take a deep breath, and think, “Hmm, maybe this is a scam?”
+Or do you click immediately, already planning which super fun game you will pick?
+Just remember—what you do next may have significant consequences, so choose wisely.
 Don't let this social engineering attack method choose for you.

 Clicking some weird link in a silly phishing email may not seem like a problem, but it is for your computer.
-As soon as you click it, you give cyber criminals access to your computer and all of its information.
+As soon as you click it, you give cybercriminals access to your computer and all of its information.
 Plus—you also allow malicious software, otherwise known as malware, to be downloaded onto your device.
-Malware is just a special word for bad software—you know, the kind that slows down your computer, uses up all your memory, and steals your private information.
+Malware is just a special word for harmful software—you know, the kind that slows down your computer, uses up all your memory, and steals your private information and password.
 Malware is not something you want on your personal device.
-But hackers love it because it gives them access to most valuable thing on the internet—your data.
+But hackers and criminals love it because it gives them access to the most valuable thing on the internet—your data.
 This data can be details about your passwords, location, name, birthdate, even information about your family or your school.
-And cyber criminals can use this data to create bigger, badder attacks in the future.
+And cybercriminals can use this data to create bigger and worse attacks in the future.
 Because in the virtual world, information is like gold.

 This email comes from a scammer who is posing to be an IRS agent.
-The email address domain says irss.com and when you hover over the hyperlink you see http://irsss.com/tax-refund/credit-card.
-The IRS would not ask you for your credit card details.
+The email address domain says irss.com, and when you hover over the hyperlink, you see http://irsss.com/tax-refund/credit-card.
+The IRS would not ask you for your credit card details or bank account information.

 - Check for the spelling.
-Most of such websites tend to mock the real ones.
+Most of such email phishing websites tend to mock the real ones.
 Just like irsss.com tried to be irs.gov.

 - Try to stay away from the Pop-ups.
 They occur more frequently on a counterfeit site than a legitimate one.
 If you come across any click the x button.

-- Advanced users can make use of Registrar, Updated date, Created Date and other information from sites like https://www.whois.net/ to make their decision.
+- Advanced users can make use of Registrar, Updated date, Created Date, and other information from sites like https://www.whois.net/ to make their decision.
 But be wary that most of the content is now hosted on services like AWS, GoDaddy, etc. which makes it highly difficult and cumbersome to check the authenticity of a domain.
-We suggest you to use RedMarlin’s https://checkphish.ai/ to check if the URL or a web page is a phish.